Confetti: Alternatives

 Some weddings use natural petal confetti.
-These are made from freeze-dried flower petals and are completely biodegradable.
-In fact, venues may now only allow these biodegradable versions to be used.
+This is made from freeze-dried flower petals and is completely biodegradable.
+In fact, venues may now only allow the biodegradable versions to be used.
 Some wedding venues have decided that due to the mess and potential inconvenience caused by the use of confetti to ban its usage completely.
 One way that this restriction has been circumvented is to use soap bubbles in place of confetti.

 Etymology and Italian confetti

 The English word confetti (to denote Jordan almonds) is adopted from the Italian confectionery of the same name, which was a small sweet traditionally thrown during carnivals.
 Also known as dragée or comfit, Italian confetti are almonds with a hard sugar coating; their name equates to French confit.
-The Italian word for paper confetti is coriandoli which refers to the coriander seeds originally contained within the sweet.
+The Italian word for paper confetti is coriandoli, which refers to the coriander seeds originally contained within the sweet.

-By tradition, the Italian confetti (sugar coated almonds) are given out are thrown at weddings (white coating) and baptisms (blue or pink coating, according to the sex of the newborn baby), or graduations (red coating), often wrapped in a small tulle bag as a gift to the guests.
+By tradition, the Italian confetti (sugar coated almonds) are given out at weddings (white coating) and baptisms (blue or pink coating, according to the sex of the newborn baby) or graduations (red coating), often wrapped in a small tulle bag as a gift to the guests.
 For a wedding, they are said to represent the hope that the new couple will have a fertile marriage.
 The British adapted the missiles to weddings (displacing the traditional grains or rice symbolising sexual fertility) at the end of the 19th century, using symbolic shreds of coloured paper rather than real sweets.